To get started building web components, we recommend using our generator to set up your project.

 We follow many of the development practices defined by Modern Web, our sister project.
 We recommend taking a look at their guides and documentation as well.

-Our generator sets you up with a component built with lit-html and lit-element as base libraries.
+Our generator sets you up with a component built with Lit as base library.
 We recommend this as a general starting point.

 Other base libraries excel at other points and could be a great fit for for your project as well.
 Check the base libraries page for alternative options.